-The Company complied with SEC Memorandum Circular No. 8, Series of 2003, and the Company's Manual on Corporate Governance, which require that the Company's external auditor be rotated or the handling partner changed every five (5) years or earlier.
-The Company's Board of Directors approved, on 25 March 2004, the designation of Mr.

-Gregorio S. Navarro, one of the Audit and Assurance Partners and the Managing Partner and Chief Executive Officer of Punongbayan and Araullo, as the new handling partner for the audit of the financial statements of the Company beginning the year ending 31 December 2004 up to 2005.
-Ms. Mailene Sigue - Bisnar, one of the Audit and Assurance Partner handles the audit of the Company's financial statements starting 2006.
-Punongbayan & Araullo, the current external auditor of the Company, was also the auditor of the Company for 2008.
+The Company complied with SRC Rule 68(3)(b)(iv) and the Company's Manual on Corporate Governance, which require that the Company's external auditor be rotated or the handling partner changed every five (5) years or earlier.
+The Company's Board of Directors approved, on 25 March 2004, the designation of Mr. Gregorio S. Navarro, one of the Audit and Assurance Partners and the Managing Partner and Chief Executive Officer of Punongbayan and Araullo (P&A) at that time, as the new handling partner for the audit of the financial statements of the Company beginning the year ending 31 December 2004 up to 2005.
+Starting the year ending 31 December 2006, Ms. Mailene Sigue - Bisnar, also one of the Audit and Assurance Partner of P&A and has been designated as the handling partner for the audit of the Company's financial statements of the Company.